Lekeni/anitas_kitchen/README.md

 - CSS

+A Javascript reference is present and used where icons are imported from [Font Awesome](https://fontawesome.com/).

 # Pre-requisites

-First be of sound mind.
+First be of sound mind .
-Additionally, to successfully view the website, you must open the link on a Macbook Windows or Linux PC with a width of atleast 1428px.
+Additionally, to successfully view the website, you must open the link on a Macbook, Windows or Linux PC with a width of atleast 1428px.

 # Screenshots